 The claimant, Pullman Foods Limited (“Pullman”) was the tenant of a site and the landlord was the defendant, the Welsh Ministers (the “Welsh Government”).

 The Welsh Government served a Section 25 notice opposing a new tenancy under the Landlord and Tenant Act 1954 (“LTA”).
 Pullman vacated the site in February 2015 but failed to comply with a yield up covenant in the lease to leave the property “in good and substantial repair and condition to the satisfaction of the [Welsh Government]”.
-It had failed to remove buildings which contained asbestos-containing material (“ACM”).
-Two successive licences (“the Licences”) were granted to Pullman’s parent company, BFS Group Limited (“BFS”) to enter the site and remove the building remains and constituents containing ACM..
+It had failed to remove buildings that contained asbestos-containing material (“ACM”).
+Two successive licences (“the Licences”) were granted to Pullman’s parent company, BFS Group Limited (“BFS”) to enter the site and remove the building remains and constituents containing ACM.
 Whilst they were undertaking those works, further ACM was disturbed and buried across the site.

 Pullman later brought a claim against the Welsh Government under s.37 of the LTA claiming compensation for termination of the tenancy.
-The Welsh Government did not dispute this, but brought a counterclaim against Pullman relating to the breach of covenant and against BFS for breaches of the Licences.
+The Welsh Government did not dispute this but brought a counterclaim against Pullman relating to the breach of covenant and against BFS for breaches of the Licences.

 Breach of covenant

-The court found that the use of the word ‘condition’ demonstrated the extension of the obligation to undertake works which go beyond that of repair.
+The court found that the use of the word ‘condition’ demonstrated the extension of the obligation to undertake works that go beyond that of repair.
 The ACM was required to be removed in order to comply with the yield up covenant.
 It was not relevant whether the ACM was present before or after the grant of the lease.

 The court also commented, however, that the Welsh Government did not have unlimited discretion when considering the ‘condition’ and its view must be reasonably held.